CodeHarborHub/codeharborhub.github.io/docs/html/how-html-works.md

 title: How HTML works with web browsers
 sidebar_label: How HTML works
 sidebar_position: 2
-tags: [html, web-development, front-end-development, web-design, web-browsers, web-technology, web-pages]
+tags:
+  [
+    html,
+    web-development,
+    front-end-development,
+    web-design,
+    web-browsers,
+    web-technology,
+    web-pages,
+  ]
 description: In this tutorial, you will learn about How HTML works with web browsers and how web browsers render HTML content.
 ---

 <AdsComponent />

-> *We have already learned HTML in the previous tutorial.
-In this tutorial, we will learn about how HTML works with web browsers and how web browsers render HTML content.*
+> _We have already learned HTML in the previous tutorial.
+In this tutorial, we will learn about how HTML works with web browsers and how web browsers render HTML content._

 HTML, which stands for HyperText Markup Language, serves as the backbone of the World Wide Web.
 It is the standard language used to create web pages, providing the structure and content that browsers render for users to interact with.
 Understanding how HTML works with web browsers is fundamental for anyone diving into web development.